Medtronic gets U.S. antitrust OK to buy Covidien with divestiture

 WASHINGTON U.S. antitrust regulators on Wednesday approved a pair of major deals in the medical field, including Medtronic's purchase of Covidien, which will allow it to take advantage of tax breaks in Ireland.

-The Federal Trade Commission said it would allow medical technology company Medtronic Inc's (MDT.N) $42.9 billion deal to buy Dublin-based Covidien Plc COV.N on condition that it sell its drug-coated balloon catheter business.
+The Federal Trade Commission said it would allow medical technology company Medtronic Inc's $42.9 billion deal to buy Dublin-based Covidien Plc on condition that it sell its drug-coated balloon catheter business.

-The commission also approved two parts of a three-way deal between GlaxoSmithKline Plc (GSK.L) and Novartis AG NOVN.VX, which reflects an industry trend in which companies focus on their strongest businesses.
+The commission also approved two parts of a three-way deal between GlaxoSmithKline Plc and Novartis AG, which reflects an industry trend in which companies focus on their strongest businesses.

 The transaction, announced in April, calls for Britain's GSK to buy most of the vaccines business of Novartis, the Swiss company to purchase GSK's cancer drugs, and the two groups to team up in consumer healthcare.